The Aspiring Solopreneur

 Carly Ries:

-Well, so speaking of branding, do you and, like, you were talking about getting people in the seats.
+Well, so speaking of branding, you were talking about getting people in the seats.
 What marketing advice would you give solopreneurs that helped you grow your business, when you were in their shoes?

 Matt Theriault: